-To what extent do consumers boycott in response to corporate tax planning?
-Anecdotes suggest consumer boycotts are a meaningful deterrent to tax planning, but empirical evidence on their frequency and impact is lacking.
-We undertake a comprehensive study to examine how consumers’ purchase behavior relates to corporate tax planning.
-First, we survey a representative sample of U.S. consumers and find that more than a third of survey participants report having boycotted a firm, but zero report having done so for taxes.
-Next, we use a granular dataset of nationwide Nielsen weekly purchase transactions to analyze consumer purchase behavior around corporate tax planning news events.
-Across a battery of tests, we find little evidence of changes in actual consumer purchase behavior in response to tax news.
-Finally, we conduct several supplementary analyses investigating the potential consumer responses related to a high-profile and salient tax event, ongoing tax-related boycott activity, and retail investors’ trading behavior.
-The combined evidence does not support tax boycotts as a meaningful response to corporate tax planning, despite managers’ expressed concerns of tarnished consumer reputations related to firms’ tax decisions.
+To what extent do consumers boycott in response to corporate tax activities?
+Anecdotes suggest potential consumer backlash is a meaningful deterrent to corporate tax planning, and the tax literature has developed expectations that these boycotts happen.
+But empirical evidence on their existence and impact is limited.
+We undertake a comprehensive study to examine how consumers’ purchase behavior relates to corporate tax activities, triangulating across several designs, samples, and measures.
+First, we survey a representative sample of U.S. consumers to examine the reported relationship between corporate tax planning and consumer behavior; we find that consumers report that precisely zero have ever boycotted a firm because of tax planning.
+Next, we use a granular dataset of retail scanner data to directly observe consumer purchase activity and find no consumer purchase response to negative tax news.
+Next, we use GPS location data to examine individual foot traffic activity at retail establishments and find little evidence that consumers change their shopping activities in response to tax news.
+Finally, we conduct several supplementary analyses investigating the potential consumer responses related to other corporate events.
+The combined evidence does not support tax boycotts as a meaningful consumer response to corporate tax activities, despite managers’ expressed concerns of tarnished consumer reputations related to firms’ tax decisions.

 Note: Research papers posted on SSRN, including any findings, may differ from the final version chosen for publication in academic journals.